A Ham in a Role: Notes

 This cartoon was originally issued as a Looney Tunes cartoon with the Looney Tunes music.
 When it was re-issued in 1959, the cartoon was re-issued with Merrie Melodies credits, but retained the Looney Tunes music.

-Arthur Davis was originally slated to direct the short, however the short was left unfinished due to the dissolving of his unit during the shorts production (voice recording took place in November 1947, the same time Davis’ unit was in the process of being dissolved).
-Bob McKimson was able to finish the short by 1949, as well as inheriting two of Davis’ animators, Bill Melendez and Emery Hawkins.
+Arthur Davis originally planned to direct the short, however the short was left unfinished due to his unit dissolving during production in November 1947, the same month when voice recording was taking place.
+Robert McKimson was able to finish the short by 1949, as well as inheriting two of Davis' animators, Bill Melendez and Emery Hawkins.

-This is either the last Looney Tune of the 40's, or the first Looney Tune of the 50's (sources differ).
+This is either the last Looney Tune of the 40s, or the first Looney Tune of the 50s (sources differ).

 Reception

 Artist and writer Lia Abbate writes, "A Ham in a Role certainly wins a place among the best of them for the sheer amount of highbrow entertainment and lowbrow slapstick it packs into its short length, and the brilliant way in which these opposing dynamics match up.
 In the cartoon's standard running time of six minutes, we are treated to a greatest hits of William Shakespeare with no less than ten of his best quotations.
 And for each spate of speechifying, there is an equal moment — more, really — of inspired physical gags...
 You don't have to know a word of Shakespeare to enjoy all this great slapstick.
 Nevertheless, if you do, you'll be delighted to find that A Ham in a Role truly is an appreciation of what we Shakespeare lovers cherish the most: his words."